attaswift/BigInt/README.md

 competitive with GMP at all, even when I happened to implement an algorithm with same asymptotic behavior as GMP.
 (I haven't performed a comparison benchmark, though.)

 The library has 100% unit test coverage.
-(But sadly this does not indicate that there are no bugs in it.)
+(But sadly this does not imply that there are no bugs in it.)

 ## API Documentation